10 Aug Gratitude

 “Clinical trials indicate that the practice of gratitude can have dramatic and lasting effects in a person’s life,” said Robert A. Emmons, professor of psychology at UC Davis.
 “It can lower blood pressure, improve immune function and facilitate more efficient sleep.”

-People who keep a gratitude journal have a reduced dietary intake — as much as 25 percent lower.
-Stress hormones like cortisol are 23 percent lower in grateful people.
-And having a daily gratitude practice could actually reduce the effects of ageing to the brain, Emmons says.
+People who keep a gratitude journal have a reduced dietary intake — as much as 25 per cent lower.
+Stress hormones like cortisol are 23 per cent lower in grateful people.
+And having a daily gratitude practise could actually reduce the effects of ageing to the brain, Emmons says.

 “Gratitude works because, as a way of perceiving and interpreting life, it recruits other positive emotions that have direct physical benefits, most likely through the immune system or endocrine system.”

 Research shows that when we think about what we appreciate, the parasympathetic or calming part of the nervous system is triggered and that can have protective benefits on the body, including decreasing cortisol levels and perhaps increasing oxytocin, the bonding hormone involved in relationships that make us feel so good.

 But if you’re still not feeling the love, experts say gratitude is something you can learn, so start to incorporate this into your life to feel a greater sense of calmness today.